julianburr/react-firebase-context/README.md

 - [ ] Add auth components for easier authentication flows / access of authentication data via context provider and consumer

-- [ ] Add similar structures for other components
+- [ ] Add similar structures for other services (Functions, Storage, ML Kit, ...)

 - [ ] Change build structure to be able to serve different services individually